gregor-smith/fallible-server/README.md

     })
 }
 ```

+Additional headers can be set through the `headers` field, just like with regular responses. `Connection`, `Upgrade`, `Sec-WebSocket-Accept` and `Sec-WebSocket-Protocol` headers should not be set; doing so will print a warning.

 ## Managing connected WebSockets
 In addition to their request and state parameters, `MessageHandler` functions receive a third parameter, which is a readonly `Map` of all connected WebSockets identified by their UUIDs.
 This can be used to close or send messages through a WebSocket from a handler other than the one that created it.